tenzir/tenzir/web/docs/tql2/language/expressions.md

 ### Records

-Most fields in a record can just be accessed using `record.fieldname`.
-If your fieldname is not a valid identifier (for example if it contains spaces), or if it depends on an event value, you can used an indexing expression:
+Access fields in a record using `record.fieldname`.
+If the field name contains spaces or depends on a runtime value, use an indexing expression:

 ```tql title="Accessing a fieldname with a space"
 let $answers = { "the ultimate question": 42 }